ankitects/anki-manual/stats.md

 ## Statistics

-The statistics window is accessed by clicking on the graphs icon in the top right of the main window, or by pressing T. The statistics window will show statistics from the currently selected deck and any subdecks.
+The statistics window is accessed by clicking on **Stats** button at the top of the main window, or by pressing T. The statistics window will show statistics from the currently selected deck and any subdecks.
 If you click on "collection" on the bottom left, statistics will be shown for your entire collection instead.
 On 2.1.28+, additionally,